-Before we get into the mineral content of bottled water, let’s start with the basics: what is bottled water?
-Seems like a no-brainer, right?
+Before we get into the mineral content of bottled water, let’s start with the basics.
+Bottled water seems like a no-brainer, right?
 Wrong.
 Check out the EPA’s water health series on bottled water basics.
 It’s not as simple as you think.

 What is bottled water?